eosc-cos4cloud/mecoda-orange/docs/english/datathon_nov2023_eng.md

 <img src="../images/bioprat_26.png" alt="bioprat_26" width="800"/>

+Be sure that the column in the field Image Filename Attribute is "photos_medium_url".
+This column includes the link to the photos and has to be selected to see the images in the Image Viewer widget.
 Here we can modify the title that appears below each image, for any of the fields that we have in our table, and explore the entire set of images.
 Or also make a selection by connecting the table to "Select Rows" and select only those of a taxonomy (taxon_name column) and see the images of that taxonomy.

 Or we can select all those that are not identified, to try to do it at a glance, using "Select Rows" and the condition *"taxon_name" is not defined*.
 This way we can see if we can identify any of the images.
 We simply select it, extract a table, and have the URL of the observation in Minka to access it and identify it.